gvwilson/sensibleadventures/in-heck/in-heck-outline.md

     - "Not alone"
   - "I gotta tell---"
     - "No!" (agitated) "The striped one is not a friend.
 She will stop you.
 She will do bad things."
-    - "But Central moves the prisoners from station to station.
+    - "Central moves the prisoners from station to station.
 Your father is on the outskirts of Heck now, but only for a while."
   - Gives her a widget
     - "This will hide you from Central, at least for a while."

 - Episode 4: A Little Bit of Luck
+  - Tell this one from Gumption's point of view
   - Maddy talks to Gumption the next day about what the Gears said
     - Shows him the widget
     - See the awkward not-yet-romance between them